German honorifics

 Honorifics are words that connote esteem or respect when used in addressing or referring to a person.
 In the German language, honorifics distinguish people by age, sex, profession, academic achievement, and rank.
 In the past, a distinction was also made between married and unmarried women.

+The Domestic Protocol Office of the Federal Government of Germany has published a guide Ratgeber für Anschriften und Anreden (Guide to addresses and forms of address) which summarizes how the Federal Government of Germany handles the addressing of persons when conducting government business domestically.
+While the guide is not binding outside of the government conducting business it is nevertheless a good source when it comes to contemporary polite and formal forms of addressing persons.

 Honorific pronouns

 Like many languages, German has pronouns for both familiar (used with family members, intimate friends, and children) and polite forms of address.
 The polite equivalent of "you" is "Sie."
 Grammatically speaking, this is the 3rd-person-plural form, and, as a subject of a sentence, it always takes the 3rd-person-plural forms of verbs and possessive adjective/ pronouns, even when talking to only one person.
 (Familiar pronouns have singular and plural forms.)
 Honorific pronouns are always capitalized except for the polite reflexive pronoun "sich."
 In letters, e-mails, and other texts in which the reader is directly addressed, familiar pronouns may be capitalized or not.
 In schoolbooks, the pronouns usually remain lowercased.

 Declension of the polite personal pronoun "Sie":